-Solidity allows building contracts for applications such as voting, crowdfunding, blind auctions, and multi-signature wallets.
+Solidity allows building smart contracts for applications such as voting, crowdfunding, blind auctions, multi-signature wallets, and more.

 It’s important to establish contact using the latest launched version of Solidity.

 The reason is that cutting variations along with innovations and bug fixes are presented systematically.
 If you wish to work with Ethereum and smart contracts, you definitely should learn Solidity.

 Why Learn Solidity?

 There are several programming languages that allow the development of smart contracts.
 Among them are Vyper, Golang, Java, and Solidity.
 Let’s see what the reasons to prefer Solidity are.
 It is

 - Functional.
 Solidity is the most used language by a new developer when it comes to programming smart contracts.
 This mostly takes care of money-related calls (such as auctions, crowdfunding, or wallets with a multi-signature feature).
 Nevertheless, you can build other decentralized applications, too (say, for voting).

 - Promising: the world invests billions in blockchain solutions every year.
 While most of it originates from financial corporations, all classes of businesses employ blockchain.
 So, there is a huge demand for skilled Solidity developers